sammiet03/Networking-Projects/STP/STP.md

 ##### Types of STP
 - **STP** - 802.1d - Original standard for bridging and STP
+    - Port states - listening, blocking, disabled
+    - Port types - root and designated
+    - Root switch - generates/sends hellos to all other switches
 - **PVST+** (Cisco default version) - Cisco enchancement for STP - provides separate 802.1d spanning-tree instance for each VLAN, multiple root bridges
 - **RSTP** - 802.1w - enhanced BPDU exchange - faster network convergence
+    - STP port states listening, blocking, and disabled are merged into single state in RSTP called – discarding state
+    - Adds ports – root, designated, alternate and backup
+    -	Each switch can generate hellos
 - **MSTP** - 802.1s - Maps multiple VLANs into same spanning-tree instance to save processing on switch
 - **Rapid PVST+** - Cisco's version of RSTP that also uses PVST+ and provides separate instance of 802.1w per VLAN - fast convergence times and optimal traffic flow - requires most CPU and memory of all